 A vary fair question.
-I have also trained in sound therapy using computer generated sounds but I don't practice it because of the inadequate results I have obtained.
-It true that some practitioners obtain good results but this may be down to them as individuals with special qualities.
+There are many types of sound therapy, including using Tibetan singing bowls, crystal bowls, large tuning forks, and the use of the human voice to make specific sounds.
+I am not considering these here: only the method using simple computer generated sounds in which I have been trained.
+I don't practice this therapy because of the inadequate results I have obtained.
+It true that some practitioners obtain good results but this may be down to them as individuals with special qualities, or because they combine it with other factors.